jsheroes/cluj-javascripters.github.io/_posts/2016-11-28-week-in-review.md

 Hello, dear JavaScripters!

 Have you missed our __Week in review__?
-We have missed a few posts lately, but we kept ourselves busy.
+We have skipped a few posts lately, but we kept ourselves busy.
 So this post is more like a month in review.
 Let's see some of the things that happened!

 <!--more-->